 Everybody dreams of visiting New York at least once in a lifetime because it’s one of the most iconic cities in the world.
 Once you’ve finally landed in the city, you should get rid of every hassle and reach the first attraction that should definitely be Times Square.
 To free yourself from heavy luggage, here you’ll find many different baggage storage services.
-Reserving a luggage storage place near Times Square is as easy as one-two-three!
+Booking luggage storage service near Times Square is as easy as one-two-three!

 Times Square is the most visited landmark in NYC.
 Millions of people pass through it every day, making it the “crossroad of the world”.